Preparing to promote your music

 Collect high-res press shots and release artwork

-Make sure your social media and website is up to date
+Make sure your social media and website are up to date